KlausPopp/Moddy/docs/detailed/coresim.rst

     self.myOutPort1 = self.newOutoutPort( 'outPort1' )

-To reduce the amount of typing, you can call the higher level function :meth:`~.simPart.createPorts`.
+To reduce the amount of typing, you can call the higher level function :meth:`~.SimPart.create_ports`.

 .. code-block:: python